-- b) Any tax paid at source or direct to Inland Revenue (as shown at other parts of the schedule) should be subtracted from the total tax payable, and it is the remainder which should be used for estimating the gross (or net) figure at Codes 315 or 329.
-If the income shown is a net figure instead of gross amount, an allowance will have to be made in the calculation of the gross amount. - c) National Insurance contributions vary with income and the appropriate rate for the usual income must be used.
+- a) If PAYE code is available this should be used to calculate tax payable.
+If it is not available then it should be estimated by adding together personal allowances, mortgage payments, etc. (See current Daily Mail tax guide PLUS any amendments arising from later legislation). - b) In assessing the tax-liability all taxable gross incomes should be added together.
+From this grand total of gross incomes all tax allowances should be deducted. - The tax liability will then be calculated on the basis of current tax rates. - c) Any tax paid at source or direct to Inland Revenue (as shown at other parts of the schedule) should be subtracted from the total tax payable, and it is the remainder which should be used for estimating the gross (or net) figure at Codes 315 or 329.
+If the income shown is a net figure instead of gross amount, an allowance will have to be made in the calculation of the gross amount. - d) National Insurance contributions vary with income and the appropriate rate for the usual income must be used.

 FES.
 JAN.
-77 res.
-JAN.

-Q : 16
+78 SCHEDULE: